cambridge-cares/TheWorldAvatar/Deploy/stacks/psdt/README.md

 5. Run `copy_icons_into_geoserver.sh` from within the `stack-inputs` folder.

 6. Spin up the visualisation by following the instructions in its readme file.

+7. Spin up an instance of the Feature Info Agent from within TWA git repository.

+8. Run the script to update the stack nginx configuration from the feature info agent files folder in order to make the agent reachable from the visualisation and prevent CORS errors.